easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 # extra.promotion

-Returns the extras current active [promotion]({% link docs/reference/objects/product/promotion.md %}) if there is one.
+Returns the extra's current active [promotion]({% link docs/reference/objects/product/promotion.md %}) if there is one.

 # extra.remaining_stock